NbAiLab/notram/corpus.md

 * **Wikipedia NOB** - [Norwegian Wikipedia Bokmål](https://www.nb.no/sprakbanken/ressurskatalog/oai-nb-no-sbr-50/) downloaded March 2019 and published by Språkbanken.
 Nynorsk and Bokmål are published in the same file.
 * **Wikipedia NON** - [Norwegian Wikipedia Nynorsk](https://www.nb.no/sprakbanken/ressurskatalog/oai-nb-no-sbr-50/) downloaded March 2019 and published by Språkbanken.
 Nynorsk and Bokmål are published in the same file.
 * **Newspapers Språkbanken** - A [Norwegian Newspaper Corpus](https://www.nb.no/sprakbanken/en/resource-catalogue/oai-nb-no-sbr-4/) with texts between 1998 and 2019 collected by Språkbanken.
-* **M4C** - The Norwegian part of the Multilingual Common Crawl Corpus Collection published by TFHub.
-The same corpus as the one used to train T5 in 2020
+* **MC4** - The Norwegian part of the [Colossal Clean Crawled Corpus](https://www.tensorflow.org/datasets/catalog/c4?hl=en) published by Google in cooperation with Common Crawl.
+This is the Norwegian part of the corpus used to train T5 in 2020.
+See cleaning instructions at the end of this article.
-* **Norwegian Government Reports** - Collected by the Norwegian National Library from ?
+* **Norwegian Government Reports** - Collected by the Norwegian National Library from?

 ## Processing Steps